shannonymous/logs-analysis-project/README.md

 # logs-analysis-project
 ## by Shannon Tjang

-Internal reporting tool that will use information from the database to discover what kind of articles the site's readers like.
+Internal reporting tool that leverages database information to figure out what kind of articles the site's readers like.
 Project in fulfillment of the [Udacity Full Stack Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).